Scuttling: Hernán Cortés (1519)

 The Spanish conquistador Hernán Cortés, who led the first expedition that resulted in the fall of the Aztec Empire, ordered his men to strip and scuttle his fleet to prevent the secretly planned return to Cuba by those loyal to Cuban Governor Diego Velázquez de Cuéllar.
 Their success would have halted his inland march and conquest of the Aztec Empire.

 HMS Sapphire (1696)

 HMS Sapphire was a 32-gun, fifth-rate sailing frigate of the Royal Navy in Newfoundland Colony to protect the English migratory fishery.
 The vessel was trapped in Bay Bulls harbour by four French naval vessels led by Jacques-François de Brouillan.
 To avoid its capture, the English scuttled the vessel on 11 September 1696.

 HMS Endeavour (1778)

-HMS Endeavour was Captain James Cook's ship upon which he discovered Australia.
+HMS Endeavour was Captain James Cook's ship upon which he travelled to Australia.
 After being sold into private hands, she was finally scuttled in a blockade of Narragansett Bay, Rhode Island in 1778.